FrancesCoronel/personal-website-v3/_drafts/2017-05-11-interview-kapor-capital.md

 - Mr. Kapor
 - former transcendental meditation teacher?
-- Lotus 1-2-3 spreadsheet, the “killer application” which made the personal computer ubiquitous in the business world
+- Lotus 1-2-3 spreadsheet, the "killer application" which made the personal computer ubiquitous in the business world
 - EFF defends civil liberties in the digital world and works to ensure that rights and freedoms are enhanced and protected as our use of technology grows.
 - In a funny way, having a childhood in which I was a social outcast was a big success factor.
 I skipped second grade and was two years younger than my classmates and was always excluded from social groups.
 It gave me an outsider’s perspective.
 I was never very concerned with approval from my peers and was willing to entertain crazy ideas (like insisting in 1978 everyone in business needed a personal computer or in 1990 that everyone in the world would hook up to the Internet).
 Being an outsider of course isn’t sufficient but it shaped me and I used it.